mc-carlessi/mysql-enterprise-security/security-audit/security-audit.md

     audit_log_format=JSON</copy>
     ```

     d.
-Restart MySQL (you can configure audit without restart the server, but here we show how to set the configuration file)
+Because we changed teh my.cnf, we need now to restart MySQL (majority of the audit variables can be changed dynamically, but not 'audit\_log' and 'audit\_log\_format')

     **![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell>**